 Our Family Foundation Members include

-Argosy Foundation, Astor Street Foundation, Bader Philanthropies, Inc., Charles D. Jacobus Family Foundation, Daniel Hoan Foundation, Evan and Marion Helfaer Foundation, Foster Family Foundation, Herbert Kohl Philanthropies, Hugh J. Andersen Foundation, Joseph and Vera Zilber Charitable Foundation, Katz Family Foundation, Kaztex Foundation, Kelben Foundation, Kern Family Foundation, Peck Foundation, Milwaukee Ltd, Prairie Springs: The Paul Fleckenstein Charitable Trust, R A Stevens Foundation, Stackner Family Foundation, Suzanne and Richard Pieper Family Foundation, Tate Family Foundation, The Brookby Foundation, The George L.N.
-Meyer Family Foundation, Inc., Theodore W. Batterman Family Foundation, Weiss Family Foundation, Ziegler Family Foundation
+Argosy Foundation, Bader Philanthropies, Inc., Charles D. Jacobus Family Foundation, Daniel Hoan Foundation, Evan and Marion Helfaer Foundation, Herbert Kohl Philanthropies, Hugh J. Andersen Foundation, Zilber Family Foundation, Katz Family Foundation, Kaztex Foundation, Kelben Foundation, Kern Family Foundation, Mark & Sally Egan Foundation, McGinnity Family Foundation, Inc., Nimick Forbesway Foundation, Prairie Springs: The Paul Fleckenstein Charitable Trust, R A Stevens Foundation, Schlecht Family Foundation, Suzanne and Richard Pieper Family Foundation, Theodore W. Batterman Family Foundation, Weiss Family Foundation, Ziegler Family Foundation

 Did you know?
 WPN's members with family foundations constitute 21% of total membership.